dknight/whoopee/2024-05-10 arctangent-function-in-lua.md

 Time to remind a school math class.

-This is a very common function for game developers.
-It allows us to find the angle between a point and X axis.
-This is how rotations are calculated in game development.
+Calculating and finding angles is a very common task for game developers.
+Arctagnent allows to find the angle between a point and X-axis with ease.

 ![Figure 01.
 Arctangent angles with arctangent](/assets/img/atan01.svg)